msherwood21/implementing-inheritance/readme.md

 * ~~Class with public and private data~~
 * ~~Implement inheritance~~
 * ~~Implement handling of base classes / base pointers on derived class~~
-* Implement virtual functions
+* ~~Implement virtual functions~~

 # Object Context
-When completed the object tree should look like the following:
+The completed object tree looks like the following:

 ```
 Organism